Is 2022 the year you finally take action on your dreams and launch a new career?

 Judging by thousands of glowing reviews, these are some of the top popular courses available in Coursera today.

-We’ve selected them for their valuable information, variety and usefulness to freelancers.
+We’ve selected them for their valuable information, variety and usefulness to freelancers and home workers.
 These courses are engaging, informative, and helpful to your career and life, no matter what niche you work in.

 1. Financial Markets with Robert Shiller, Yale University